FOSSEE/st-scripts/embellishing_a_plot.rst

 {{{ Show the plot window and switch back to terminal }}}

 We now have the plot in a colour and linewidth of our interest.
-As you can see, the figure does have any description describing the plot.
+As you can see, the figure does not have any description describing the plot.

+.. #[Madhu: Added "not".
+See the diff]

 We will now add a title to the plot by using the =title= command.
 ::